professor-l/classic-tetris-project/docs/SETUP_ROBUST.md

 From here, click "Manage", which will bring up a settings menu.
 Copy the `Client ID` field into the `TWITCH_CLIENT_ID` field of your `.env` file.
 At the bottom of the settings menu, you'll find a button for generating a new client secret.
 Press it and copy the results into your `.env` file's `TWITCH_CLIENT_SECRET`.
 That's all we'll need from this page.

 Finally, we need an OAuth token to be used for API calls and for chat functionality.
-To do this, we can follow the steps outlined here: https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#implicit-grant-flow.
-The following get request will suffice, which you can run in your web browser (replace `{CLIENT_ID}` with the value you put for `TWITCH_CLIENT_ID`):
+The full process is outlined in the [twitch docs](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#authorization-code-grant-flow), but we only need to do the first step (the bot itself takes care of the rest).
+Simply open this url in your browser (replace `{CLIENT_ID}` with your `TWITCH_CLIENT_ID`):

 ```
-https://id.twitch.tv/oauth2/authorize?client_id={CLIENT_ID}&redirect_uri=http://localhost&response_type=token&scope=chat:read chat:edit moderator:read:chatters
+https://id.twitch.tv/oauth2/authorize?client_id={CLIENT_ID}&redirect_uri=http://localhost&response_type=code&scope=chat:read chat:edit moderator:read:chatters
 ```

-You'll then receive a URL with an access token that looks like `oauth:{something}`.
-Copy the `{something}` into your `.env` file's `TWITCH_TOKEN` (meaning you *do not* include the `oauth:` prefix).
+You'll then receive a URL with an access token that looks like `code={something}`.
+Copy the `{something}` into your `.env` file's `TWITCH_AUTH_CODE` (meaning you *do not* include the `oauth:` prefix).

 Aside: you'll notice a number of *scopes* that are part of the url.
 These are permissions that the bot needs from Twitch.
 Here's what they all mean:
-- `chat:read` - view chat messages, so it can receive commands.
+- `chat:read` - view chat messages, to receive commands.
 - `chat:edit` - send chat messages, to respond to commands.
 - `moderator:read:chatters` - view the list of users currently viewing a channel that the bot is a moderator of.
 Used for commands like `!match`.

+After this, you're done!
+The docs have more steps, but this is handled by the bot

 #### Discord